learn-co-students/prototypal-oo-js-object-oriented-object-methods-lab-nyc01-seng-ft-042020/README.md

 ## Instructions

-Scuber, in an effort to gain much needed local influence, has begun adding some powerful board members to its organization.
-It expects to add more (similar) board members in the future, so it needs you to declare a constructor function so that it can crank them out.
+Scuber, in an effort to gain much needed local influence, has begun adding some powerful beef members to its organization.
+It expects to add more (similar) beef members in the future, so it needs you to declare a constructor function so that it can crank them out.

-In `index.js`, write a constructor function called `BoardMember` that sets the following properties: `name`, `homeState`, and `training`.
+In `index.js`, write a constructor function called `beefMember` that sets the following properties: `name`, `homeState`, and `training`.

 Add following methods to the class:
 - `veto` — returns `No, I must disagree`